-- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the security, or other material events affecting the tax status of the security; - (vii) modifications to rights of security holders, if material; - (viii) bonds calls, if material, and tender offers; - (ix) defeasances; - (x) release, substitution or sale of property securing repayment of the securities, if material; - (xi) rating changes; - (xii) bankruptcy, insolvency, receivership or similar event of the obligated person; - (xiii) the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material.
+- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the security, or other material events affecting the tax status of the security; - (vii) modifications to rights of security holders, if material; - (viii) bonds calls, if material, and tender offers; - (ix) defeasances; - (x) release, substitution or sale of property securing repayment of the securities, if material; - (xi) rating changes; - (xii) bankruptcy, insolvency, receivership or similar event of an Obligated Person; - (xiii) the consummation of a merger, consolidation, or acquisition involving an Obligated Person or the sale of all or substantially all of the assets of an Obligated Person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material; - (xv) the incurrence of a financial obligation of an Obligated Person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of an Obligated Person, any of which affect security holders, if material; and - (xvi) the default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of an Obligated Person, any of which reflect financial difficulties.

-For the purposes of the event identified in subparagraph (xii) above, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the Obligated Person in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Obligated Person, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Obligated Person.
+For the purposes of the event identified in subparagraph (xii) above, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the

+Obligated Person in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Obligated Person, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Obligated Person.
+For purposes of the events identified in subparagraphs (xv) and (xvi), the term "financial obligation" (A) means (i) a debt obligation, (ii) a derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation' or (iii) a guarantee of (i) or (ii) and (B) excludes municipal securities as to which a final official statement has been provided to the MSRB consistent with the Rule.